influxdata/flux/docs/SPEC.md

 the Union operation shall be the union of all input schemas.

 Union has the following properties:
-* `streams` a list of steams
+* `tables` a list of streams
-    streams specifies the streams to union together.
+    tables specifies the streams to union together.
 There must be at least two streams.

 For example, given this stream, `SF_Weather` with group key `"_field"` on both tables: